Answering questions on the Support Forum

 The answers you give may not be correct, or the user may have some follow up questions for you.
 In either case, it's useful to both you and the user that your conversation continues.
 You are subscribed to threads by default, meaning that you will get e-mail notifications whenever someone replies.
 You may also find the list of threads you posted in useful.

-If you get stuck on a difficult support question, you can use the Contributors Support Forum which is used for Advanced Firefox Troubleshooting.
-This is used to see if other contributors are able to help.
+If you get stuck on a difficult support question, you can escalate it to the Helpdesk by adding the "escalate" tag.
+See the Escalation Guidelines for details.
+You can also use the Support Forum Contributors Advanced Troubleshooting forum to discuss difficult questions you've escalated or to see if other contributors are able to help.